Exabyte-io/express/README.md

 - Parse the structure configs in string format (Poscar, PWScf input) and return material in JSON representation

 - Parse data on disk and extract material and workflow properties and insert them into the database

+The package is written in a modular way easy to extend.
+Contributions can be in the form of additional [functionality](#todo-list) and [bug/issue reports](https://help.github.com/articles/creating-an-issue/).

 ## Architecture